An Experimental Study of Semantic Continuity for Deep Learning Models

-For classification tasks, the human decision-making process is insensitive to the image's brightness, contrast, saturation, and hue transformations.
-In other words, those changes will not affect the semantic information of the image, but the output of the deep learning model will be affected by these non-semantic perturbations.
-The semantic continuity loss constraint can effectively improve this deficiency of the deep learning model.
-We tested the semantic continuity of the four models Resnet18, Resnet18C, Resnet18ADV, and Resnet18ADV+C under the four augmentation methods including brightness, contrast, saturation, and hue.
-We defined these four augmentation methods with 4 levels as Table~\ref{tab:param}, and tested the DS of these four models on these 4 level perturbations, as shown in Fig.~\ref{fig:diff_result}.
-It can be clearly seen that the DS of the model with semantic continuity constraints is smaller than that of the original model.
-In other words, the addition of semantic continuity constraints can diminish the influence on these four non-semantic perturbations, so the semantic continuity of the model has been greatly improved.
+For classification tasks, the human decision-making process is insensitive to transformations in image brightness, contrast, saturation, and hue.
+In other words, these changes do not affect the semantic information of the image, but the output of a deep learning model can be influenced by these non-semantic perturbations.
+The semantic continuity loss constraint can effectively mitigate this deficiency in deep learning models.
+We tested the semantic continuity of four models—Resnet18, Resnet18C, Resnet18Adv, and Resnet18AdvC—under four augmentation methods: brightness, contrast, saturation, and hue.
+These augmentation methods were defined at four levels, as shown in Table~\ref{tab:param}.
+We measured the $DS$ of these models under these perturbations, as depicted in Fig.~\ref{fig:diff_result}.
+The results clearly show that the $DS$ of models with semantic continuity constraints is smaller than that of the original models.
+In other words, adding semantic continuity constraints reduces the influence of these four non-semantic perturbations, significantly improving the semantic continuity of the models.

-In the method designed in this work, the semantic continuity's weight is represented by the parameter $\alpha$.
+In the method part of this work, the semantic continuity's weight is designed as $\alpha$.
 We measured the accuracy and semantic continuity of Resnet18 with different $\alpha$ in Cifar100.
-We used the sum of DS under four augmentation methods at level1 to measure the semantic continuity of the models.
-From Fig.~\ref{pa}, as $\alpha$ increases, the accuracy of the model decreases slightly, but the semantic continuity of the model is significantly improved.
-For this reason, we finally set $\alpha=1.0$.
+To measure the semantic continuity of the models, we calculated the sum of $DS$ values under four augmentation methods at level 1.
+As shown in Fig.~\ref{pa}, as $\alpha$ increases, the model's accuracy decreases slightly, but its semantic continuity improves significantly.
+Therefore, we ultimately set $\alpha=1.0$.